chaitanyamean/js-algo-problems/DeCoding-The-Interview/LinkedList/LinkedList.md

 ```

 ### When there is only one node in the list

+Need to reset Head and Tail pointers to Null

 ```javascript
 pop {
     /* When the list is empty */